Use the Library

 Digital scans may be saved on a USB flash drive or sent as a digital file to your email account or cloud storage drive.

 Access to the collections and readers is self-service and available whenever the library is open.
-Staff assistance is available.
+Request assistance at the service desk on the first floor.

-The staff of Andover-Harvard Theological Library is committed to meeting the needs of all persons with either permanent or temporary disabilities.
+The staff of Harvard Divinity School Library is committed to meeting the needs of disabled people who use our collections and services.

-We have tried to anticipate needs in the areas listed below, but will make reasonable accommodations for individual situations.
-If the information here does not address your specific situation, please contact Michelle Gauthier to ensure that appropriate services can be arranged.
+We try to anticipate needs in the areas listed below, and will make reasonable accommodations for individual situations.
+If the information here does not address your specific situation, please contact Access Services to ensure that appropriate services can be arranged.

-Patrons who are unable to retrieve materials from shelves in the stack areas of the library may seek assistance from staff at the circulation desk.
-Staff will retrieve materials.
+If you are unable to retrieve materials from a shelf, library staff at the Access Services desk will help.
 Before asking for books, please identify the call numbers of the items desired.
 Staff can verify for you whether any of these items are checked out.

 Photocopying and scanning

 Self-service photocopiers and scanners are available throughout the library.
-Patrons who cannot operate them should take materials to the circulation desk, and staff will make copies at the self-service rate.
+People who cannot operate them should take materials to the Access Services desk, and staff will make scans and copies at the self-service rate.

 Books and journals from other libraries

-- A closed-circuit television video magnifier (CCTV) is located on the second floor of Andover-Harvard Theological Library in the Microform Reading Room, room 206.
+- A closed-circuit television video magnifier (CCTV) is located on the first floor.
 This device magnifies printed text and other materials, as well as three-dimensional objects.

-- A DVD/VHS viewer is available in the Microform Reading Room; earphones are available at the circulation desk on the first floor.
+- A DVD/VHS viewer and earphones are available at the circulation desk on the first floor.

 For more general information, see Accessibility on the Harvard Divinity School website.